minhthanh3145/LR0_Parser_Generator/README.md

 ## Fix bugs:
 - i mistakenly thought that the first production in grammar.txt is the only initial production, but through test cases it was endowed upom me that this is not the case.
 We can have multiple start-symbol productions.
 Therefore a change has been made to allow users to foretell the parser how many start-symbol productions there are.
-- The error handling is integrated, reduce/reduce conflicts and shift/reduce conflicts are brutely detected. ( need more elegant solution, i suppose ).

 ## What does this program do ?
 - It takes in a grammar description and an input and verifies wether the input belongs to the grammar.
 In practice, output of parsers should be AST or parse tree, however i skipped that part since building the parse is trivial.
 Such functionality will be integrated in future parser projects.

 **Tasks finished**:
-- [x] Finish the project.
+- [x] Finish the project. ( it generates correct output )
-- [X] Error report.
+- [X] Error report. ( shift/reduce conflicts and reduce/reduce conflicts detection )
-- [ ] Reconsider the data structures.
+- [ ] Reconsider the data structures and functions organization.

 ## The parser consists of the following classes: